Monday, December 4, 2023

 The first mystery is the aforementioned lack of the first version of the theme song used on the series.
 While a complete series run isn’t available, existing episodes indicate that the title theme on the album is not the original opening theme song.
 As indicated in Episode 1, 4, 19, and 52, the first version of the theme song.
 The clip of the second version of the theme song below notes the first World Invitational Minicycle Championship in Texas, which is from episode 88 (see Big Blue Marble Episode Guide).
 So, the change in theme songs must have come somewhere between episodes 52 and 88.
 To the producer’s credit, it’s just as well that the first version was not included as it lacks the charm and wistfulness of the second version.
 Nevertheless, it continued to be used as the closing theme, so why it was not included on the album is a mystery.

-The second mystery regards the inclusion of songs in an album said to have been released in 1974 that were not played on the series until several years afterwards.
-This was determined by consulting the programs logs in the Big Blue Marble Episode Guide, which includes not only segment descriptions, but also which songs were played.
+The second mystery regards the inclusion of songs in an album said to have been released in 1974 but the episodes they aired in are not listed until years afterwards, if the programs logs provided by C/F International are to be believed (see the Big Blue Marble Episode Guide), which also includes segment descriptions and which songs were played.

 Inside cover.

-One song listed on Side A, “Hoopin’,”is from Episode 87 (see the Big Blue Marble Episode Guide), which would place that episode somewhere around 1978.
+One song listed on Side A, “Hoopin’,” is from Episode 87 (see the Big Blue Marble Episode Guide), which would place that episode somewhere around 1978.
 Another song on Side B, “Floatin' is from Episode 94, perhaps a year later, yet the phonogram copyright date for the album is indeed 1974, and also so noted for each song individually in the liner notes.
 Consequently, it seems that the songs in question were copyrighted in 1974 but not used until 1978 or 1979.
-That suggests some very long lead times on pre-production.
-Another possibility is that they may have been segments produced earlier but not aired until later.
-Whatever the case may be, it's a bit of a mystery.
+It is possible that this is due to The Big Blue Marble Company or C/F International reordering the episodes for syndication.
+Another possibility is that they the segments may have been produced earlier but not aired until later, though I find that unlikely.

 Mysteries aside, as with all great 1970s albums, you have to have a fold-out inside cover with lyrics and pictures, and the Big Blue Marble delivers.
 Kids especially enjoy the visual and tactical aspects of entertainment, and lyrics always help sing-alongs.
 I was pleased to see the extra effort and production cost made when I.T.T. could have cheaped out to save a buck.